 eCommerce in Indonesia

-eCommerce in Indonesia has a large number of shoppers (230 million), an impressive penetration rate (86%), but only a small share of the country’s total retail sales (4.4%).
+eCommerce in Indonesia has a large number of shoppers (159 million), a penetration rate (58%), but with a promising share of the country’s total retail sales (20%).
 As such, though it is already a big business opportunity for eCommerce players, the country has a great deal of development potential yet to come.

 Top eCommerce Platforms in Indonesia